 5.)
 This is information the guest does not need to know pre-arrival and even if they are interested in, they can search for it very easily on their smartphone.
 This takes up a lot of space and makes the letter longer than necessary.

 6.)
 Upselling! this all could be on the Worst’s upselling page as an offer.
 The information would look better in the booking confirmation mail.

 7.)
-It’s obvious, everyone always has an ID on them, because we have to.
+It’s obvious, everyone always has an ID on them, because we all legally obliged to.

 Now, how about Worst’s upselling?

 You receive a letter that shows some offers like this:

 Not too shabby, you think.
 There is a restaurant and a beverage room service.
 However, there is no link to the restaurant’s website, nor any explanation of what they serve.
 You just see a plain photo of the actual place, not the food that you will be getting.
 How disappointing…

 Because you are travelling with your partner the champagne delivered to your room seems interesting, it would be such a nice surprise for them, but it’s so plain… could the hotel also add some bonbons?
 Or maybe a small cake?

 It would be so nice to take a taxi from the airport to the hotel!
 How much will it be?
 Nobody knows and just to see an estimate would make you feel a lot better about ordering it.

 Also, there are two taxi offers, which one to take?
 Oh, yeah, they are for different number of people.
 Why have two offers though when you can just have one, and set the price to increase by the number of people?
 Or select a different types of cars?